ericleo8/Movies-Correlation-Analysis/README.md

 - votes: number of user votes
 - star: main actor/actress
 - writer: writer of the movie
 - year: year of release

 ### Acknowledgements
 This data was scraped from IMDb.

+### Project Overview

+### Tools & Technique Used
+In this analysis, I leveraged the power of Python for data exploration, data cleaning, and data analysis.
+Additionally, I utilized Tableau for data visualization.
+Tableau is a platform to create visually appealing and interactive visualizations that help uncover patterns, trends, and key insights from the data.
+The visualizations provide a clear and intuitive representation of the analysis findings.

+### Project Goals

+### Data Exploration
+The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
+I used Python to perform initial data exploration tasks, such as:

+- Reviewing the dimensions and structure of the dataset.
+- Identifying missing values or inconsistencies.
+- Investigating relationships between variables.